How is MIPS Score Calculated?

 10 Steps to Calculating MIPS Score

-MIPS 2024 Overview: Performance Category Weights
+MIPS 2025 Overview: Performance Category Weights

 The MIPS Score, also known as Composite Performance Score (CPS) will be calculated from data reported by practices under the four performance categories to CMS.
-The category weights remain same as the previous year:
+The category weights remain the same as the previous year:

-• Quality - 30%
+Quality - 30%

-• Promoting Interoperability (PI) - 25%
+Promoting Interoperability (PI) - 25%

-• Improvement Activities (IA) - 15%
+Improvement Activities (IA) - 15%

-• Cost - 30%
+Cost - 30%

 The combined weights for all performance categories equal 100.
 Computing the MIPS score involves tallying up points gained in each performance category and the corresponding category weight.
-The 2024 MIPS performance year is going to be the most challenging performance year yet, with a minimum threshold score of 75.
+The 2025 MIPS performance year is going to be the most challenging performance year yet, with a minimum threshold score of 75.
 Increasingly stringent benchmarks for Quality measures and a 180-day minimum for the PI category add to the complexity.
 MIPS Value Pathways (MVPs) is still available as an optional method for reporting Quality measures.

 DETERMINING PRACTICE FINANCIAL EXPOSURE